 CEOS Chair 2017 Chu Ishida (JAXA) noted that this issue has been discussed by the CEOS Secretariat for some time, and a letter was circulated calling for nominations – to which USGS has responded.
 A formal announcement is expected at Plenary.

-CEOS SIT Vice Chair 2016-2017 Stephen Briggs (ESA) confirmed that ESA will assume the SIT Chair role as of Plenary, and will be seeking nominations for SIT Vice Chair 2016-2017 who will assume the SIT Chair role for the period 2018-2019.
+CEOS SIT Vice Chair 2016-2017 Stephen Briggs (ESA) confirmed that ESA will assume the SIT Chair role as of Plenary, and will be seeking nominations for SIT Vice Chair 2016-2017 who will, in turn, assume the SIT Chair role for the period 2018-2019.